jewelsofthought/neshama/site/posts/neshama/card1.md

 To be free of the constraints of the programming of my past (ancestors).
 To release the constraints that prevent me from being who I really am and express the love and light of my inner being.

-Focusing on joy in me life, letting G!d take me to the money.
+Focusing on joy in my life, letting G!d take me to the _shalom_.

 ## Darkness & Light